rpldy/react-uploady/packages/ui/uploady/README.md

 ### useBatchProgressListener (event hook)

 Called every time progress data is received from the upload request(s)

+> This event can be scoped to a specific batch by passing the batch id as a second parameter

 ```javascript
     import { useBatchProgressListener } from "@rpldy/uploady";